You want smart political talk without the meltdowns?

 What does that say about the state of our country?

-Sean, that what makes you so mad is I worked a lot with the FBI when I was governor.
+Sean, what makes you so mad is I worked a lot with the FBI when I was governor.

-When Merrick Garland I always talk about the ninety percent.
+I always talk about the 90%.

-I used to be ninety-eight percent, ninety-nine percent.
+I used to be 98%, 99%.

-The IRS whistleblowers, the FBI whistleblower, favorable treatment for the Bidens.
+But look at what these whistleblowers are telling us here, the IRS whistleblowers, the FBI whistleblower, favorable treatment for the Bidens.

 Let me explain it to you.